Tjstock/swipe-navigation-card/README.md

 Currently this card is not very customizable or universal but if requested I can work on improving it.

 ![Card Example](card-example.png)
+## Features
+- Starting a swipe anywhere on the card (that is not a button) will trigger a left, right, up or down swipe based on the direciton you swiped.
+Eg. Swiping from right to left triggers the left action.
+- Clicking anywhere on the card (that is not a button) will trigger the `touchpad` action which I use as the 'A', 'OK', or 'Select' button.
+- Buttons for 'X', 'Y', 'B', 'View', 'Xbox', 'Menu', 'Rewind', 'Play/Pause', 'Fast Forward', 'Volume Up', 'Volume Down', 'Volume Mute'
+- Ability to repeat actions on hold for the Volume Up and Volume Down buttons.
+Currently configured to repeat every 250ms.
+Will add config property if requested.

 ## Installation